At the time of writing this, I’ve been off campus for well over four weeks and I’m terribly depressed.

 When you’re caught up in the savage guts of the uni year, the summer break seems like utopia.
 We long for it, plan for it and use its alluring glimmer to get us through.
 Then, when it arrives, we collapse and waste it.

-So, why isn’t lying prone on the lounge, snacking on dry ramen and binge watching the entire Veronica Mars back catalogue an appropriate summer goal?
+So, why isn’t lying prone on the lounge, snacking on dry ramen and binge watching the entire Friends back catalogue an appropriate summer goal?
 Emma believes that the summer break is the perfect time to “develop healthy routines you would like to continue into the new year” while also maintaining the successful ones from last semester.

 Richard goes further, suggesting that creating an “enriched environment” during your break will help shore up your mental health, making you more resilient to the pressure when uni goes back next year.